Chints7323/Kmeans_live_plot/README.md

-Python code for visualization of KMeans Clusterig.
+# Python code for visualization of KMeans Clustering.

 It shows an animation of forming clustering on Iris data for Sepal length	and Sepal width.
-From very first clustered formed by initialisation of centroids to final clusters form by updated centroids using the KMeans Algorithm.
+From very first clustered formed by initialisation of centroids to final clusters formed by updated centroids using the KMeans Algorithm.